trinitysc/jekyll-blog/_articles/devotion.md

 And conversely, we _only_ need the Bible:
 > As for you, continue in what you have learned and have become convinced of, because you know those from whom you learned it, and how from infancy you have known <mark>the Holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.
-All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be _thoroughly equipped_ for every good work</mark>.
+All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for <i>every</i> good work</mark>.
 (2 Timothy 3:14-17)

 ### Knowing God